ohadch/ohad-dev-blog/content/posts/scheduling-api-requests-with-prefect-part-1.md

 ## Assumptions

-In this post, I will assume that you have a basic understanding of Python.
+In this post, we will assume that you have a basic understanding of Python.
 You do not need to have any prior knowledge of Prefect.
 I will also assume that you have a basic understanding of APIs.

-In this post, I attempt to demonstrate an end-to-end solution that is simple enough for those who are new to prefect and DAGs.
+In this post, we attempt to demonstrate an end-to-end solution that is simple enough for those who are new to prefect and DAGs.
-Hence, I will only cover the basics of each topic.
+Hence, we will only cover the basics of each topic.
 If you want to learn more about Prefect, I recommend you to check out the [Prefect documentation](https://docs.prefect.io/).

 ## Understanding DAGs (Directed Acyclic Graphs)